oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 Deprecated extensions can still be used but support for them is removed in near future.
 If avoidable, they SHOULD NOT be used.
-Deny-listed extensions MUST NOT be used.
+Deny-listed extensions SHALL NOT be used.
 The lists of deprecated extensions and deny-listed extensions MAY contain extensions that do not fulfill the conformance target CSAF Extension.